 If the patient has type 1 diabetes, i.e., your diabetes was diagnosed at an early age, and you are getting periodic insulin shots, then the patient needs to see an eye specialist within five years.
 For type 2 diabetic patients, i.e., the diagnosis of diabetes was diagnosed at the age of 30-40.
 These patients should contact and see an eye specialist as soon as possible.

 Some patients often show symptoms and signs.
 On the other hand, patients whose disease could be diagnosed only by screening tests.
 Therefore, Dr. Sahil suggests getting periodic eye check-ups so that one can be aware of other grave diseases like diabetes.
 He further added that if the person is suffering from any eye-related problem or is experiencing loss of eyesight, he must see a doctor and thoroughly examine it because it may be possible that the patient has diabetes.
 It could be detected and treated through an eye check-up before it does any further damage.

 Dr. Sahil suggests getting your diabetes treated alongside the loss of sight due to it.
-He adds the eye treatments would not work if the diabetes level is not controlled, so one should get its diabetes treated or in control under the guidance of a specialist who will suggest proper medications and maintain your sugar level.
-The second thing is to manage your lipids and fat in your bloodstreams; this would help treat the disease
+He adds the eye treatments would not work if the diabetes level is not controlled, so one should get his diabetes treated or in control under the guidance of a specialist who will suggest proper medications and maintain his sugar level.
+The second thing is to manage your lipids and fat in your bloodstreams; this would help treat the disease.